 Another component of impairment model is LGD (loss given default), that's is an estimate of the loss arising on default.
-To measure it, defaulted exposures by segments is reduced by deposits pledged and the discounted liquidation value of properties pledged using 2 years of time to collect period and 25% valuation haircut.
+To measure it, defaulted exposures by segments is reduced by deposits pledged and the discounted liquidation value of properties pledged using the actual sale dates of previous similar collaterals.
 LGD models for unsecured assets considers recovery rates of defaulted assets.
 LGDs are measured on segment rather than on a borrower level.